13 Language Learning Games: Have Fun While You’re Building Vocabulary

 les oignons les haricots les noix la salade les fraises

-The example shown above can be one Bingo card.
 Mix up the words to create as many different cards as you like.

 Just like with regular Bingo, in order to win, you have to be the first to get five in a row in the assigned direction.
-This can be in an direction, vertically, horizontally, diagonally, even the whole card as long as it’s what is agreed upon before gameplay.

 13. Guess That Language (Vocabulary Word Edition)

-Tools That You’ll Need: Blank flashcards, something to write with, a vocabulary list
+Materials needed: Blank flashcards, something to write with, a vocabulary list

-How to Play: If you want to just practice alone, Guess That Language can be used like flashcards (but then it wouldn’t really be a game now would it?)
+How to play: If you want to just practice alone, Guess That Language can be used like flashcards (but then it wouldn’t really be a game now would it?)

 For a group, this game plays out a lot more like Bingo.
 First divide the entire group into teams.
 Then pick one person who reads the words aloud from the vocabulary list, one by one in a random order.
 All of the words from the list must be said and each word can be worth one point.

 In order to win points, a team has to be the first to say the correct meaning.
 To make sure everyone playing gets a fair chance, have one person per team compete against the other person on the other team(s).
-After every round, new people from each team need to be chosen to play against each other.
-This will ensure that the active players on each team are rotated properly, allowing every person to have at least one turn to answer.